SSamanta/Localizer/README.md

 Localizer
 =========

-This app create Localizable strings files reading data from a string.
+This app create Localizable strings files reading data from a Service.